 All graduate students currently enrolled at Butler University are eligible to check out materials from the Butler University Libraries.
 Borrowers must present a valid ID card at the Circulation Desk when checking out materials.
-In addition to printed materials, the library maintains extensive DVD/videocassette collections and provides online access to numerous science and technology databases.
+In addition to printed materials, the library provides online access to numerous science and technology databases.
 A Science Librarian is available weekdays for assistance.
+Wireless access is available throughout the library.
+Loaner laptops are available for checkout for 48 hours.
+Individual and group study areas are available throughout the library.